SAE Institute

 Non-U.S. home country: For every three-month period during which you are covered, eligible medical expenses incurred in your home country are covered up to a maximum of 30 days.

 Any benefit accrued under a single three-month period does not accumulate to another period.
-Failure to continue your international trip or your return to your home country for the sole purpose of obtaining treatment for an illness or injury that began while traveling shall void any home country coverage provided under the terms of this agreement.VantageAmerica Discount Card
+Failure to continue your international trip or your return to your home country for the sole purpose of obtaining treatment for an illness or injury that began while traveling shall void any incidental home country coverage.VantageAmerica Discount Card

 Your nationally recognized VantageAmerica Solutions Discount Pharmacy Card provides discounts on most FDA approved prescription drugs.
 There are no limited drug lists, no waiting periods and your card is active the moment you present it to the pharmacy saving an average from 5%–15% off the cash price for brand drugs and an average 15%–40% off the price of generic drugs.
 In the event a pharmacy's price is lower than our discounted price, you will always receive the lowest price available.